 Critical vulnerability

-Where the high-risk vulnerability ends the process, the critical vulnerability will enter quarantine and can no longer be executed.
+Where the high-risk vulnerability ends the process, the critical vulnerability will be placed in quarantine, and can no longer be executed.
 You will receive an email when done.